 For your college student, driving a minivan will keep a premium lower than if he or she drives a sports car — a reflection of the lower risk to insurers.

 Military Drivers in North Carolina

-Home to Fort Bragg, America’s largest Army base, North Carolina has a large active military and veteran population: nearly 115,000 active duty military personnel and 775,020 veterans.
+Home to Fort Bragg, America's largest Army base, North Carolina has a large active military and veteran population.
 When comparing insurance rates, look into companies that cater to active military, veterans and their families, like USAA or Armed Forces Insurance (AFI).
 They will likely have special insurance options to cover you during military deployments, for example.
 Other insurance companies, like GEICO, also provide special discounts for military families.

 If you are a member of the Armed Forces and are deployed outside of North Carolina, you can present the DMV with your deployment orders and renew your license early before you go.
 If your license expires while on active duty outside of North Carolina, you have 60 days after you are released from active duty to renew.
 You can also register a vehicle by mail when deployed out of state.